Optimizing the $\theta_{23}$ octant search in long baseline neutrino experiments: The octant degeneracy

-This probability does not have an intrinsic degeneracy like (\ref{mumu-degeneracy}) but it suffers from a combined ambiguity involving the parameters $\theta_{13}$, $\Delta m_{31}$, and $\theta_{23}$.
+The oscillation probability $P_{\mu e}^m$ of the appearance channel $\nu_{\mu}\to \nu_{e}$ is given in the leading order by \be \ee This probability does not have an intrinsic degeneracy like (\ref{mumu-degeneracy}) but it suffers from a combined ambiguity involving the parameters $\theta_{13}$, $\Delta m_{31}$, and $\theta_{23}$.
 Nevertheless, the sensitivity for the $\theta_{23}$ octant comes mainly from this oscillation channel.

 As can be seen from Eqs.~(\ref{mumu-probability}) and (\ref{mue-probability}), a comparatively large $\sin^2 2\theta_{13}^m$ term magnifies the $\theta_{23}$ octant sensitivity in both $\nu_\mu \rightarrow \nu_e$ and $\nu_\mu \rightarrow \nu_\mu$ modes.
 This is provided by a comparatively small $(\Delta m_{31}^2)_m$ parameter which requires the quantities $\Delta m_{31}^2$ and $A$ to have the same sign (see Eq.~(\ref{matter-effects})).
-Hence, as will be seen in section \ref{results}, octant sensitivity becomes maximal for normal hierarchy with neutrinos and inverse hierarchy with antineutrinos.
+Hence, as will be seen in section \ref{results}, octant sensitivity becomes maximal for a normal hierarchy with neutrinos and inverse hierarchy with antineutrinos.
 Since $\nu_\mu \rightarrow \nu_e$ and $\nu_\mu \rightarrow \nu_\mu$ modes contribute, an analysis using combined data from the two gives a better capability to ascertain the octancy of $\theta_{23}$ than one using just a single mode.